 Dr. Bezzina teaches in the areas of Early Modern Europe, the Atlantic World, women and gender, and New France.
 He works on Protestant-Catholic relations in seventeenth-century France, with a particular focus on the small city of Loudun after the French Wars of Religion.
 He has published a number of articles in his area and is preparing an article documenting attitudes towards baptism among Loudun’s Catholic population as well as a small project on widows in Loudun and the potential for independent female agency in the family household.
 He is also collaborating with a colleague in France to edit the fascinating register of the life of Loudun’s Reformed church in the late sixteenth and early seventeenth centuries.

 Professor and Program Chair, B.A.
 (McMaster), M.A., Ph.D.
 (Queen's); F.R.Hist.S

 Dr. Janzen teaches North Atlantic, Military, and Newfoundland history.
 His research specialty is eighteenth-century Newfoundland, working on settlement history, piracy, privateering, and the defence of Newfoundland during that period.
 He is currently investigating the peace-time activities and role of the Royal Navy in Newfoundland waters between 1763 and 1775.

-Dr. King is a Hellenist with interests in Greek literature and history, Greek and Roman historiography, and divination in the ancient world.
+(Sabbatical Sept/13-Aug/14) Dr. King is a Hellenist with interests in Greek literature and history, Greek and Roman historiography, and divination in the ancient world.
 Her era of specialization is Alexander the Great.
-She is currently working on a monograph on Alexander and divination.
+She is currently working on a monograph on Ancient Macedonia.